tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'Category of Fittness for use concepts that are not derived by composition with other concepts.'
+'Category of fitness for use concepts that are not derived by composition with other concepts.'

 ### Comment

 'Contrast with derived concepts, which are compositions of two or more fundamental concepts.
 See Veiga et al., 2017.
-Derived concepts can be organized by test type into Amendment Concept, Validation Concept, Measurment concept or Issue concept.
+Derived concepts can be organized by test type into Amendment Concept, Validation Concept, Measurement concept or Issue concept.
 Derived concepts can also be organized by framework layer into Needs Concept, Solutions Concept, and Report Concept.'

 ********************